 “I have had a dream indicating rather clearly that I am on the way to being hetero, though I don’t accept it with much enthusiasm either awake or in the dreams.

 “Mother has been staying here, and we seem to be getting on a good deal better.
 I have been subjecting her to a good deal of sexual enlightenment and she seems to have stood up to it very well.
-There was a rather absurd dream I had the other night in which I asked mother’s opinion about going to bed with some men and she said: ‘Oh very well, but don’t go walking about the place naked like you did before.’
+There was a rather absurd dream I had the other night in which I asked mother’s opinion about going to bed with some men and she said: ‘Oh very well, but don’t go walking about the place naked like you did before.’”

 When discussing an upcoming trip abroad, Turing’s sexual confusion was again evident.

-“I expect to lie in the sun, talk French and modern Greek, and make love, though the sex and nationality… has yet to be decided: in fact it is quite possible that this item will be altogether omitted.
+“I expect to lie in the sun, talk French and modern Greek, and make love, though the sex and nationality… has yet to be decided.
+In fact, it is quite possible that this item will be altogether omitted.

 “There has been a tendency to ‘soppify’ this relationship, assuming that everything was tender and lovely whereas I am absolutely sure it was more complex and with some dark shades.
 This correspondence confirms that.”